WindVChen/DRENet/README.md

 ***06/10/2022***

-The code cleanup is finished and the complete codes are provided, also the weights of our model on Levir-Ship dataset.
+The code cleanup is finished and the complete codes are provided, also the weights of our model on LEVIR-Ship dataset.

 ***06/06/2022***